 - Ghost in the Shell – Shows refugee crisis in Japan;

 - Code Geass – Shows the prejudice and racism that the Japanese suffer;

-- Nagi no Asukara - Addresses the issue of racism well;
+- Nagi no Asukara – Approaches the theme of racism well;

-- Yamada Taro Monogatari - Drama that addresses the difference of social class;
+- Yamada Taro Monogatari – Dorama that addresses the difference in social class;

-The list is very long and goes much further.
-It is worth remembering that anime and dramas also show that there is no prejudice, thus presenting several characters with peculiar personality, effeminate men, powerful women, etc.
+The list is very large and extends much further.
+It is worth remembering that anime and dramas also show that there is no prejudice, thus presenting several characters with a peculiar personality, effeminate men, powerful women, etc.

-Many foreigners also appear in these works, even though sometimes they end up exaggerating in the foreign accent.
-Anime also shows impartiality by the countless colors, sizes and styles of hair, skin, clothes, etc. In addition, many anime and films end up portraying stories that take place outside of Japan, and tend to present diverse cultural elements from other countries.
+Many foreigners also appear in these works, even if they sometimes end up exaggerating the foreign accent.
+Anime also shows impartiality by the numerous colors, sizes and styles of hair, skin, clothing, etc. In addition, many anime and movies end up portraying stories that take place outside Japan, and usually present different cultural elements from other countries.